LeonidDybowski/Maverick/README.md

 ### Results

 The evaluation of the models was done using the test set from ClinVar 2021 and the test set obtained from Infevers, as well as 64 patients, for which the pathogenic/likely pathogenic variant was detected in one of the AID genes.
-The results are shown on the pictures below.
+In cases of the ClinVar and Infevers test sets, the test variants were dropped from the training set.

 ### ClinVar test set